rcrichton/notes/Personal/AI Lap Analysis/Kanban.md

 - [ ] The upload modal disappears if you click outside it and any entered data is removed.
 - [ ] Upload multiple sessions at once
 - [ ] Feat: User garage

-## Up Next
+- [ ] Social: Create discord?
 - [ ] **Account for traffic or slow laps**

 	"The most significant piece of feedback on the AI is that it doesn't seem to account for traffic or other external factors.
 One user pointed out that the AI flagged a massive speed difference in a corner that was clearly caused by traffic, not driver error."

 	"One thing I would like to know, in hpde timing, is how many times in a lap I slowed down to let a faster driver by.
 Maybe throttle lifts in a straight would be an approximate measure."
+- [ ] Support autocross data

+## Up Next

+- [ ] Chat push notifications

 ## In Progress

-- [ ] **Remember car details**

-	The app doesn't remember the user's car and driver name, requiring them to be re-entered with each use.
-- [ ] **Fix use of units in AI analysis**

-	A user reported that their preference for MPH in the settings is ignored, with the app displaying KPH instead.
-- [ ] keep the screen alive while the play back of the lap is running on the map.
-If it's a PWA you can use await navigator.wakeLock.request('screen').
-- [ ] First 2 session uploaded should get free AI analysis

 ## Done

 **Complete**
+- [x] Inconsistency zones
+	 - [x] Make pro feature?
+	 - [x] Don't show if very consistent
+	 - [x] Performance test
+	 - [x] Add to AI context
+	 - [x] Check if AI uses smoothed data
+- [x] Device support: Harry's laptimer
+- [x] Device support: CircuitStorm
+- [x] Feat: Add notes
+- [x] Feat: edit session
+- [x] Fix: Pre-fetching responsiveness
+- [x] Add basic sponsor feature
+- [x] Device support: Apex Pro Gen 1
+- [x] Enhance SEO
+- [x] Session history stats
+- [x] First 2 session uploaded should get free AI analysis
+- [x] keep the screen alive while the play back of the lap is running on the map.
+If it's a PWA you can use await navigator.wakeLock.request('screen').
+- [x] **Fix use of units in AI analysis**

+	A user reported that their preference for MPH in the settings is ignored, with the app displaying KPH instead.
+- [x] **Remember car details**

+	The app doesn't remember the user's car and driver name, requiring them to be re-entered with each use.
 - [x] Beta launch - reddit
 - [x] Handle  GPS delay?
 - [x] Add compare feature to landing page